Course Code: CKL10 Part-time

 - to provide you with access to postgraduate and personal development opportunities whilst allowing you to combine family responsibilities and employment.

-The MSc in Co-operative and Social Enterprise is delivered by distance learning and comprises eight taught modules and a minor thesis.
+The MSc in Co-operative and Social Enterprise is delivered by distance learning and comprises eight taught modules and a dissertation.

 On successful completion, it is expected that you will be able to: